 By tagging winners in their posts, Halo Top incentivizes other followers to engage with their brand in the future.
 Additionally, Halo Top's giveaways demonstrate their genuine commitment to connecting with their audience.

-4. Consider Influencer Marketing
+4. Consider influencer marketing.

-By leveraging the power of an influencer, who is already authentically connected with her audience and is seen as a trusted source of information, you're able to spread brand awareness and drive sales.
+By leveraging the power of an influencer, who is already authentically connected with her audience and seen as a trusted source of information, you're able to spread brand awareness and drive sales.

-Ultimately, influencers have already cultivated an engaged, loyal following -- by identifying the right influencers for your niche, you're much more likely to find followers who will truly enjoy and support your products or services.
+Ultimately, influencers have already cultivated an engaged, loyal following — by identifying the right influencers for your niche, you're much more likely to find followers who will truly enjoy and support your products or services.

-There are two reasons you might use Instagram ads -- to spread brand awareness, or to increase sales.
+There are two reasons you might use Instagram ads: to spread brand awareness or to increase sales.

 It's critical you focus on one goal when creating an effective ad campaign.
 An Instagram ad aiming to sell a product will look vastly different from one intending to attract followers.

 With various images of delicious food and an enticing "$40 OFF" discount, it's likely a high-converting ad.
-It's very clear what Greenchef's goal is -- to get people to buy their product.
+It's very clear what Greenchef's goal is: to get people to buy their product.